 ERISA provides for different timetables and claims procedures that may vary by type of benefit.
 Each of the medical benefits (including dental and vision benefits), disability benefits, and all other types of benefits has a different timetable and claims and appeals procedures.

 General information about the claims and appeals procedures is set forth below.

-Detailed procedures governing claims for benefits, applicable time limits, and remedies available under the Citi medical, dental, vision, HCSA, LPSA, and disability Plans for the redress of claims that are denied are included in the Plan documents available at www.benefitsbookonline.com.
+Detailed procedures governing claims for benefits, applicable time limits, and remedies available under the Citi medical, dental, vision, HCSA, LPSA, and disability Plans for the redress of claims that are denied are included in this Handbook.